Fight for the Living, Mourn for the Dead

 138 years after the passage of the Ontario Factories Act, the need to fight for the living has never been greater.
 The pandemic put a spotlight on the inequities that are woven into our social fabric, clearly showing the systemic problems that exist.
 Reform is needed to protect vulnerable workers.

 April 28 is Canada’s National Day of Mourning for workers killed and injured on the job.
-In the past, Canada has implemented many workplace safety innovations, yet each year, nearly 1000 mothers, fathers, sisters, brothers, aunts, uncles, daughters, and sons die at work.
+Canada has implemented many workplace safety innovations in the past, yet each year, nearly 1000 mothers, fathers, sisters, brothers, aunts, uncles, daughters, and sons die at work.

 The National Day of Mourning was recognized by the Canadian Federal Government in 1991 and is now recognized in more than 80 countries.

 Take the time today to mourn those killed at work, and then take action to reduce the risks to your employees and co-workers.
 The life you save might just be your own.

 For more information on Canada’s National Day of Mourning, visit the Canadian Centre for Occupational Health and Safety.

 This day is also observed in the European Union.
 See Workers’ Memorial Day on the EU-OSHA website.

 See the CBC News article, “Workplace Safety by the Numbers,” for how many are injured each year and what sectors are the most dangerous places to work.